A Pro-Family Policy That Conservatives Should Support

 Rubio/Wagner New Parents Act

-Senators Marco Rubio and Mitt Romney and Representatives Ann Wagner and Dan Crenshaw introduced this bill, similar to the Rubio/Wagner 2018 bill, that would allow parents to withdraw a portion of their salaries for one, two, or three months of leave from Social Security and then just postpone their retirement by two, four, or six months to pay the costs.
+Senators Marco Rubio and Mitt Romney and Representatives Ann Wagner and Dan Crenshaw introduced this bill that would allow parents to withdraw a portion of their salaries for one, two, or three months of leave from Social Security and then just postpone their retirement by two, four, or six months to pay the costs.
 With this plan, parents could share the time (both parents could take the full three months with one parent staying home longer).
 Learn more here.

-There is support for paid family leave growing across the country.
+Support for paid family leave is growing across the country.
 Let’s make sure that conservatives lead on this important issue that strengthens families and values babies!